How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Introduction

 \section{Introduction}

 Deep neural networks trained with gradient descent are surprisingly successful in solving a variety of tasks and exhibit a moderate degree of generalization~\cite{zhang2017understanding} and transferability~\cite{yosinski2014transferable}.
 However, it has remained theoretically difficult to understand what aspects of the training data the networks use -- and how -- to achieve their success.
-One approach is to examine the internal representations of deep neural networks by focusing on learned features, the topic of several recent works~\cite{ansuini2019intrinsic, kornblith2019similarity, nguyen2021wide, wang2018understanding, maennel2020what, saxe2019mathematical}.
+Recent theoretical work has established a number of convergence and generalization results for wide networks under the Neural Tangent Kernel (NTK) training regime because its analytical tractability ~\cite{jacot2018NTK, arora2019exact, lee2019WideNN, lee2020finite}.
+Wide neural networks are also important models of \textit{biological neural networks}.
+Indeed, the evidence seems to suggest that neural circuits in the brain are substantially wider and shallower than current deep learning models~\cite{colonnier1981number}.
+Thus, wide (artificial) neural networks may more accurately model the brain.